koshevy/codegena/README.md

 npm i @codegena/oapi3ts, @codegena/ng-api-service, @codegena/oapi3ts-cli
 ```

-Further, you can use `@codegena/oapi3ts-cli` in NodeJS scripts.
+So you can use `@codegena/oapi3ts-cli` in NodeJS scripts.
 For example, let create `update-typings.js` script with code:

 ```javascript
 "use strict";